 Black bears are regarded as the most popular wildlife species among tourists in the United States and are plentiful at Boone’s Ridge.

 White-tailed deer can be seen in great numbers at Boone’s Ridge.

 A robust population of Bobcats is present at Boone’s Ridge where they thrive in the backdrop of the Cumberland Mountains.

-Boone’s Ridge is an investment in the economic development and recovery of a region with a well-documented and pervasive legacy of poverty and poor educational outcomes.
+Boone’s Ridge is an investment in the economic development and recovery of a region with a well-documented and pervasive legacy of poverty, poor educational outcomes, and environmental degradation.
 Boone’s Ridge will bring opportunity for economic and educational development to this area of Eastern Kentucky.

-Boone’s Ridge will implement a far-reaching and robust effort to support and enhance existing education programs in the region.
+Boone’s Ridge will implement a far-reaching and robust effort with local school systems to support and enhance education programs.
 Additionally, Boone’s Ridge will directly reach over 100,000 students annually through on-site and remote learning programs, scholarships and education grants.